scala/scala3/docs/docs/usage/dottydoc.md

 Default Includes
 ================
-* `scala-logo.svg`: the scala in dotty version as svg
+* `scala-logo.svg`: the scala in Dotty version as svg
 * `toc.html`: the default table of contents template